Bedri Greca

-Bedri Greca (born 23 October 1990) is an Albanian professional footballer who plays as a midfielder for KS Kastrioti in the Albanian Superliga.
+Bedri Greca (born 23 October 1990) is an Albanian professional footballer who plays as a midfielder for KF Besa Kavajë.

 Club career

 Flamurtari Vlorë

 On 30 June 2015, Greca joined Flamurtari Vlorë on a one-year contract.
 He was distinguished for his performances in the first part of the season.
 The second part of the season was not a good as the first however, as he was suspended in February of the following year.

 Kukësi

 On 21 June 2016, Greca signed with Kukësi for an undisclosed fee, signing a one-year deal.
 He was handed squad number 7, and made his competitive nine days later in team's first leg of 2016–17 UEFA Europa League first qualifying round against Rudar Pljevlja, appearing in the last nine minutes of a 1–1 away draw.
 On 24 August, he won his first silverware, the 2016 Albanian Supercup, playing in the last 24 minutes of a 3–1 triumph against Skënderbeu Korçë at Selman Stërmasi Stadium.
 On 11 June 2017, Greca left the club after his contract expired and the parties decided not to cooperate anymore.